nasim-orion/mental-health-project/README.md

 ### Responsiveness
 Screenshots of the responsivness, pick few devices (from 320px top 1200px)
 ### Code Validation
-* css validated using Jigsaw.
-See Documentation/css-validation
+* css and html validated using Jigsaw.
+See documentation/css-validation.png and documentation/html-validation,png

 ### Manual Testing user stories or/and features
 Test all your user stories, you an create table
 User Story |  Test | Pass